Digital Signal Processing

 - Digital filters: synthesis, analysis, implementation

-- Digital filters for audio applications
+- Various applications of digital signal processing.
+Digital filters for audio applications

-- Miscellaneous issues in digital signal processing
+- Additional problems for digital signal processing applications

 Grading

-Laboratory evaluation (colloquium): 25%
+Laboratory evaluation (colloquium): 20%

-Course midterm exam (written): 25%
+Course midterm test (written): 10%

 Course final exam (written): 50%